9 Contracts Your Business Should (But May Not) Have

 The service (or gig) economy is here to stay, and with it the ubiquitous presence of independent contractors.
 More and more companies, Uber being the paradigmatic example, are relying almost exclusively on independent contractors, as they often serve the same purpose of employees but aren’t entitled to many of the same rights and protections.

 But simply calling workers independent contractors doesn’t make them so.
 And the consequences of worker misclassification can be severe.
 That’s why using independent contractor agreements is a good place to start in terms of establishing the nature of your relationship with the worker.
-This type of agreement can also provide an opportunity to deal with intellectual property rights as between the IC and your company (for more on this, read this post on copyright and “works made for hire”).
+This type of agreement can also provide an opportunity to deal with intellectual property rights as between the IC and your company.

 Many businesses, particularly in tech-friendly Seattle, have confidential information that’s critical to protect from release.
 That’s why non-disclosure agreements can be essential to have in place.
 They can provide clear recourse in the event that proprietary or otherwise confidential information is improperly disclosed.